Cadillac 4.2 Liter Twin-Turbo V-8 LTA Engine

 The Cadillac 4.2L Twin-Turbo V-8 LTA engine will be available in two versions:

-- A regular-output version making 500 horsepower and a yet to-be-announced amount of torque, and
+- A regular-output version making 500 horsepower and 553 pound-feet of torque

 - A high-output variant making 550 horsepower and 627 pound-feet of torque

 |Type:||4.2L twin-turbocharged DOHC V-8 with Active Fuel Management, direct injection and stop/start|